niallroche803/CueRank/README.md

 ## Deployment

 The app is deployed on Vercel.
-Set the same three environment variables in the Vercel dashboard under Project → Settings → Environment Variables.
+Set the same two environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) in the Vercel dashboard under Project → Settings → Environment Variables.

+The `admin-login` Edge Function is deployed separately to Supabase, not Vercel — see the Admin Features section above.